Call 112 for emergency assistance, or:

 Always keep your credit card in sight.
 Fraud is a risk.

 You'll find very few ATMs outside the capital.
 Take care at ATMs.
-People have reported unauthorised withdrawals after using electronic banking in Moldova.
+People have reported unauthorised withdrawals after using electronic banking.

 Use ATMs in controlled areas like banks, shops and shopping centres.